Children's Urgent Response Specialist

 EMPACT-SPC (Suicide Prevention Center), a member agency of La Frontera Arizona, is an industry leading non-profit organization dedicated to providing valued community services and resources for behavioral health counseling, crisis intervention, and suicide prevention since 1987.
 We are an EEO/AA Employer.

-The Children’s Urgent Response Specialists is part of the EMPACT-SPC Children’s Team working with children and families in crisis that are enrolled with and receiving ongoing services.
-The position provides direct crisis intervention services in home, school, and in the community.
+The Children’s Urgent Response Specialist is part of the EMPACT-SPC Children’s Team working with children and families in crisis that are enrolled with and receiving ongoing services.
+EMPACT-SPC is on the cutting edge in providing unconditional service to children and families.
+We offer many opportunities for professional development and growth.
+Our Children’s Services Department is constantly developing and enhancing programs to meet the needs of families in the community.
+This position provides direct crisis intervention services in home, school, and in the community.
 Crisis intervention services include but are not limited to crisis prevention; de-escalation; transportation; client support/supervision; parent training; behavior management training and assistance; and provision and assistance in accessing appropriate community referrals.
 The requirements of the position include ensuring coordination of care with multiple systems including Behavioral Health providers and networks; Juvenile Probation; School; Division of Developmental Disabilities; Placements and license agencies; and Department of Child Safety.

 Skills / Requirements